ytsuji27/Scrum-Board/README.md

 * Rearrange columns and tasks using drag-and-drop

 ![Show Project Page](scrum-board-frontend/src/assets/screenshots/projectPage.png)

+## Installation
+If you want to deploy this app locally, checkout the README's in each folder (backend_scrum_board and scrum-board-frontend).
+It is advised to start with the back end since the front end relies on the back end running on port 3000.

 ## Contributing
 Contributions are welcome in all shapes and forms, especially bug fixes and feature additions.